-There are thousands of mental health bloggers out there, but these top 100 mental health blogs and are particularly powerful sources of insight, wisdom and support.
+There are thousands of mental health bloggers out there, but these top 100 mental health blogs are particularly powerful sources of insight, wisdom and support.
 Since the COVID-19 pandemic hit in 2020 we’ve seen mental health issues on the rise, and it’s more important than ever to find wellness in your life.
-The following bloggers have been carefully awarded spots on this list for their exemplary work and high ranking among the world’s long list of anxiety blogs, bipolar disorder blogs, depression blogs, eating disorder blogs, OCD blogs, PTSD blogs and more.
+The following bloggers have been carefully awarded spots on this list for their exemplary work and high ranking among the world’s long list of anxiety blogs, bipolar disorder blogs, depression blogs, eating disorder blogs, OCD blogs, PTSD blogs, and more.

 This ultimate list is curated with the top bloggers who have successfully used their stories to dismantle stigma, change lives, and rewrite the mental health narrative.
 The following blogs feature content on a variety of mental health topics which include everything from depression blogs to OCD blogs to PTSD blogs and other mental health blogs.